MI-AFP/tutorials/tutorials/11_performance-debug.md

 ### `debug` package

-An intersting solution brins also the [debug](https://hackage.haskell.org/package/debug) package (and related extensions).
+An interesting solution brings also the [debug](https://hackage.haskell.org/package/debug) package (and related extensions).
 It uses *Template Haskell* to examine the code and algorithms.

 ```haskell
 {-# LANGUAGE TemplateHaskell, ViewPatterns, PartialTypeSignatures #-}